psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 >
 > ...
 >
-> I had not been here long, when an accident happened, which very much alarmed the whole family. *Towzer* one night howled most terribly ; which was a sure sign, that somebody belonging to them would die.
+> I had not been here long, when an accident happened, which very much alarmed the whole family. *Towzer* one night howled most terribly; which was a sure sign, that somebody belonging to them would die.
 The youngest Miss declared that she had heard the hen crow that morning; which was another fatal prognostic.
 They told me, that just before uncle died, *Towzer* howled so for several nights together, that they could not quiet him; and my aunt heard the death-watch tick as plainly as if there had been a clock in the room: the maid too, who sat up with him, heard a bell toll at the top of the stairs, the very moment the breath went out-of his body, During this discourse, Ioverheard one of my cousins whisper the other, that she was afraid their mamma would not live long; for she smelt an ugly smell, like a dead body.
-They had a dairy-maid, who died the very week after an hearse had stopt at their door in its way to church ; and the eldest miss, when she was but thirteen, saw her own brother’s ghost, (who was gone to the West-Indies) walking in the garden ; and to be fare nine months after, they had an account, that he died on board the ship, the very same day, and hour of the day, that Miss saw his apparition.
+They had a dairy-maid, who died the very week after an hearse had stopt at their door in its way to church; and the eldest miss, when she was but thirteen, saw her own brother’s ghost, (who was gone to the West-Indies) walking in the garden; and to be fare nine months after, they had an account, that he died on board the ship, the very same day, and hour of the day, that Miss saw his apparition.
 >
 > ...